mathematicalthinking/encompass/UPGRADE_NOTES.md

 A fair number of mixins have been removed, replaced by services or component superclasses.
 There are still more mixins on some legacy components and elsewhere.
 The plan is to step through all mixins in app/mixins, replacing them with existing or new services everywhere they are used.
 See below: on 11/10/2024 I deleted most of them and identified just three that need refactoring before removal.

+## Error handling service

+The error handling service was previously implemented incorrectly.
+The ErrorHandling superclass worked, but was a bit obscure in terms of creating properties for the component behind-the-scenes.
+The corrected error handling service is more explict in how it works and how components should use it.
+Note that all components that use this service should create a getter to access the errors generated.
+Also, the component should clean up those errors when it unmounts or at least regularly clean out the errors when we have a successful action.

+Note that there are many classic components that use the error handling service but it does not exactly behave as these components expect, so this needs to be fixed.

 ## Store

-Store is a service, so there is no need for it to be passed as an argument to a comopnent, route, or controller.
-This has been done for many cases (selectize-input, various aspects of the workspace and problem subsystems), but there are several more uses of @store={{this.store}} that need to be refactored.
+Store is a service, so there is no need for it to be passed as an argument to a component, route, or controller.
+This has been corrected for many cases (selectize-input, various aspects of the workspace and problem subsystems), but there are several more uses of @store={{this.store}} that need to be refactored.

 ## Triple curly braces